icomse/3rd_workshop_advanced_sampling/settingup.md

 ### Logging in as a Jupyter Notebook via on-demand.

+* To connect to Bridges-2 via OnDemand, point your browser to https://ondemand.bridges2.psc.edu.

+* You will be prompted for a username and password.
+Enter your your access username prefixed with 'access-' and your ACCESS password.  i.e. if your access password is amy3, then use the username 'access-amy3'.

+*  The OnDemand Dashboard will open.
+From this page, you can use the menus across the top of the page to manage files and submit jobs to Bridges-2.
+To end your OnDemand session, choose Log Out at the top right of the Dashboard window and close your browser.

+* Other stuff.

 ## Accessing the software during the workshop for additional participants watching